riccardomajellaro/DeepQLearning/README.md

 - `-virtual_display`, to execute for example on a headless server

 ## Results
 It is possible to train a perfect agent (500 steps per episode) for both standard and vision CartPole.
 The complete results contained in our full report are omitted in this repository.
-The following GIF serves as a simple demonstration from one of our experiments (Vision CartPole, CNN + Curiosity congifuration):
+The following GIF serves as a simple demonstration from one of our experiments (Vision CartPole, CNN + Curiosity configuration):

  ![](https://github.com/riccardomajellaro/DeepQLearning/blob/main/readme_files/cartpole_solved_expampl.gif)